 A significant subset of individuals with obesity have comorbid binge eating; yet, no behavioral treatment produces substantial improvements in both outcomes, and current treatment approaches cannot reach all people in need.
-We are designing FoodSteps, a mobile intervention for obesity and binge eating that has potential for scale and more precisely matches this subgroup’s needs.
-We are applying using user-centered design methods to design the intervention to address the needs of its users.
-Then, we are evaluating the intervention in a randomized trial.
-Results will inform the design of an optimized intervention that includes only the “active ingredients” that successfully improve outcomes.
-Taken together, this work aims to achieve the ultimate goal of establishing a scalable intervention that improves the precision of care for weight management and binge eating.
+We designed FoodSteps, a mobile intervention for obesity and binge eating that has potential for scale and more precisely matches this subgroup’s needs.
+We applied user-centered design methods to design the intervention to address the needs of its users.
+We are finishing a randomized trial testing the intervention and will soon start another trial to optimize FoodSteps into a highly personalized intervention.

 The PI is Andrea Graham, PhD.

 - Testing Intervention Strategies for Addressing Obesity & Binge Eating